DEV-learn-co-students/rails-video-review-flatiron-store-review-v-000/README.md

-## Flatiron Store Review- Overview
+# Video Review — Debugging Association and Authentication Errors in Flatiron Store

 This video review lesson covers many of the concepts that you've learned about in this topic so far.
 To get the most out of these videos we recommend that you complete the Readings and Labs that come before it.